sreejith-vu/K8s-Vagrant-Cluster/infra.md

 3. Create VPC `dev_vpc` `10.0.0.0/16` and create one public `dev_public_subnet 10.0.2.0/16` and private `dev_private_subnet 10.0.3.0/16` subnet.

 4. Create a ec2 instance named `nginx_server` in public subnet and install nginx.
 Index page should be accessible via public dns.
+Also create new security group named `dev_sg` for the instances.

 5. Make the IP address of ec2 static.